Skip to main content

 Let’s say you’re planning on arriving at the Winter Carnival in the morning because you’d like to check out the sanctioned car races on the ice.
 But you simply cannot leave without seeing the spectacular fireworks over the lake.
 The car races start at 11am; the fireworks are at 6pm.
 Are you going to last all day?

-Favorite carnival activities you might prioritize are the car races, the ATV Poker Run, the hockey games (youth games and Adirondack Pond Hockey Tournament), and the outhouse races.
-Browse the schedule and prioritize what you must see or do at the Winter Carnival, keeping in mind you have four weekends to enjoy it.
+Browse the schedule and prioritize what you must see or do, keeping in mind you have five weekends to enjoy it.
 Be realistic about how long you are going to stay outside in cold weather.
 Which brings us to...

 Scope Out Spots to Warm Up In